Recharge your immunity with a booster

 If you are eligible and aged 12 years and older, you can choose the bivalent vaccine as your booster, which targets both the original COVID-19 strain and the omicron variant.
 Bivalent vaccines are preferred for booster doses.

 Boosters are free for all Victorians.
 You can get them from your local pharmacy or GP.
-Find one near you using the Vaccine Clinic Finder.
+Find one near you using the Health Direct Service Finder.

 Who can get vaccinated?